asangphukieo/BARMEN_Exome_capture/README.md

 - Coverage of gene panel sequencing routine diagnosis
 - Coverage of RefSeq Coding regions

+Capture library benchmark include :
+- Nimblegen MedExome
+- Agilent SureSelect V7
+- Agilent Clinical Research Exome V2

 ## Overview

 ### Main workflow

 For performance benchmark, we use the capture targets bed (and not the empirical or covered bed).

+- MedExome_hg19_capture_targets.bed : MedExome capture target intervals converted to UCSC human genome build hg19 using the NCBI Genome Remapping Service.

+- Agilent for SureSelect Clinical Research Exome V7 and SureSelect Human All Exon V7  [design ID]_Regions.bed : This BED file contains a single track of the target regions of interest that SureDesign used to select the probes.
+You can use this track to see the exact regions that the program was attempting to cover when selecting the probes.

 ###  Cite BARMEN